9-1-1 Season 5 Episode 6 Release Date and Spoilers

 9-1-1 Season 5 Episode 6 Release Date

-Unfortunately, fans will have to wait for two weeks to watch the next episode of their favorite show.
-Instead of next week, ‘9-1-1’ season 5 episode 6 will release on November 1, 2021, at 8 pm ET on Fox.
-New hour-long episodes of the show usually air on the network on a weekly basis, every Monday.
+We’re sad to let to know that the show is slipping into a two-week long hiatus.
+So ‘9-1-1’ season 5 episode 6 will release on November 1, 2021, at 8 pm ET on Fox.
+New hour-long episodes of the show will then continue to air on the network on a weekly basis, every Monday.

 Where to Watch 9-1-1 Season 5 Episode 6 Online?